Systems Concepts and Tools

 Cultural Historical Activity System Model (CHAT).
 A diagram based approach that explores a series of factors that enable people with different motivations to work together creatively and effectively, especially when responding to changing and challenging events.

-The discussion of each approach is accompanied by a worked example and a set of questions that that the diagram addresses.
-There are also chapters on the role of diagrams in general; what constitutes a systemic inquiry and the overall nature of system diagrams.
+The discussion of each approach is accompanied by a worked example and a set of questions that the diagram addresses.
+There are also chapters on the role of diagrams in general, what constitutes a systemic inquiry and the overall nature of system diagrams.

 The ebook is free with an optional donation to cover production costs.